bradleytaunt/1mb-club/_posts/2021-10-15-batch-webp-conversion.md

 2. Select `Quick Option` from the first prompt

-3. Set "Workflow recieves current" to `image files`
+3. Set "Workflow receives current" to `image files`

 4. Set the label "in" to `Finder`